 If the incident involves Who can you contact?

-Another student Residence Life

-Student Engagement staff

-The Division of Justice, Equity, and Antiracism

-Campus Safety & Wellbeing

-Health & Counseling Center (confidential)

-Prevention and Education (private resource)

-A faculty member School Dean

-Office of the Dean of Faculty

-A staff member The director of that employee's department or the

-Senior Director of Human Resources

-A visitor/guest Campus Safety & Wellbeing

-Residence Life

-The Division of Justice, Equity, and Antiracism

-Dial 911 for emergencies
+Another student Residence Life Student Success and Engagement staff Campus Safety and Wellbeing Health and Counseling Center (confidential) Wellness Center (private resource) A faculty member Academic Dean Office of the Dean of Faculty A staff member The head of that employee's department or the Director of Human Resources A visitor/guest Campus Safety and WellbeingResidence LifeDial 911 for emergencies

-Important caution
+Important Caution

-- Do not engage a violent person and endanger your safety; step back and call Campus Safety & Wellbeing to respond. - For immediate help from police or Campus Safety & Wellbeing dial 911 or 413.559.5424.
+- Do not engage a violent person and endanger your safety; step back and call Campus Safety and Wellbeing to respond. - For immediate help from police or Campus Safety and Wellbeing dial 911 or 413.559.5424.